eclipse-hono/hono/site/content/dev-guide/java_client_consumer.md

 It is started by

-`$ mvn exec:java -Dexec.mainClass=org.eclipse.hono.vertx.example.HonoConsumer`
+`$ mvn exec:java -Dexec.mainClass=org.eclipse.hono.vertx.example.HonoExampleApplication`

 or - if e.g. the host of the AMQP network should be changed -

-`$ mvn exec:java -Dexec.mainClass=org.eclipse.hono.vertx.example.HonoConsumer -Dconsumer.host=192.168.99.100`
+`$ mvn exec:java -Dexec.mainClass=org.eclipse.hono.vertx.example.HonoExampleApplication -Dconsumer.host=192.168.99.100`

 ### Telemetry and Event messages